alainwolf/roll.urown.net/server/redis.rst

 `Redis <https://redis.io/>`_ is a fast and persistent key-value database with a network interface.

-As a key-value database it is similar to :doc:`server/memcache` but the dataset is not only stored entirely in memory but periodically flushed to disk.
+As a key-value database it is similar to :term:`memcache` but the dataset is not only stored entirely in memory but periodically flushed to disk.
 This way the dataset remains persistent across restarts and is no longer only volatile.